PyAbel/PyAbel/doc/tools/polynomial.rst

     import matplotlib.pyplot as plt
     import numpy as np

-    from abel.tools.polynomial import PiecewisePolynomial as PP
+    from pyabel.tools.polynomial import PiecewisePolynomial as PP

     r = np.arange(51.0)